-As of December 31, 2015 and December 31, 2016, we had cash, cash equivalents and short-term deposits of £29.2 million and £20.0 million, respectively.
+As of December 31, 2016 and June 30, 2017, we had cash and cash equivalents of $\pounds 20.0$ million and $\pounds 15.9$ million, respectively.
+As of December 31, 2015, we had cash, cash equivalents and short-term deposits of $\pounds 29.2$ million.
 We do not currently have any approved products and have never generated any revenue from product sales or otherwise.
 To date, we have financed our operations primarily through the issuances of our equity securities.